ess/dry/README.md

 The short description of a transaction that I like to go with is "a multi-step process that can fail at any point, stop execution, and allow for recovery".

-To that end, a `dry.Step` is a very specific type of function, in as much as it's any fuction that takes a `dry.Value` and returns a `dry.Result`.
-Following from this, a `dry.Transaction` is a collection of `Step`s that can be `Call`ed with a context, and the content of the returned `Result` from one `Step` is passed in as input to the next `Step`.
+To that end, a `Step` is a very specific type of function, in as much as it's any fuction that takes a `Value` and returns a `Result`.
+Following from this, a `Transaction` is a collection of `Step`s that can be `Call`ed with an input `Value`, and the content of the returned `Result` from one `Step` is passed in as input to the next `Step`.
 In the fine tradition of providing complicated examples to perform trivial tasks, here's a quick example that increments an integer:

 ```go
 package main